How Do I Like — Potentially Even Love — Myself?

 Develop More Reasonable Expectations:

-First, take a close and honest look at your expectations you hold for yourself.
+First, take a close and honest look at the expectations you hold for yourself.

 Second, realize that if any of these expectations are too unrealistic, you may fail at completing them.
 If that then happens, you can expect to feel poorly about yourself.